-- Century Iron Ore Holdings Inc. ("Century Holdings"), a holding company and a majority (60%) shareholder of Labec Century Iron Ore Inc. ("Labec Century"), a joint venture company owned by Century Holdings and WISCO Canada Attikamagen Resources Development & Investment Limited ("WISCO Attikamagen") for the ownership of a 100% registered interest in the Attikamagen properties ("Attikamagen Properties"); - 0849873 B.C.
+- Century Iron Ore Holdings Inc. ("Century Holdings"), a holding company and a majority (60%) shareholder of Labec Century Iron Ore Inc. ("Labec Century"), a joint venture company owned by Century Holdings and WISCO Canada Attikamagen Resources Development & Investment Limited ("WISCO Attikamagen"), with Labec Century owning a 100% registered interest in the Attikamagen properties ("Attikamagen Properties"); - 0849873 B.C.
 Ltd. ("B.C.
-Ltd."), the owner of the Company's interest in the Sunny Lake Joint Venture (as defined hereinafter) and a 60% interest in WISCO Century Sunny Lake Iron Mines Limited, the operator of the Sunny Lake Joint Venture (as defined hereinafter), which is the registered owner of a 100% interest in the Sunny Lake properties ("Sunny Lake Properties"); and - Canadian Century Iron Ore Corporation ("Canadian Century"), the owner of the Company's 65% interest in its Duncan Lake project ("Duncan Lake Project").
+Ltd."), the owner of the Company's interest in the Sunny Lake Joint Venture (as defined hereinafter) through a 60% interest in WISCO Century Sunny Lake Iron Mines Limited, the operator of the Sunny Lake Joint Venture and the registered owner of a 100% interest in the Sunny Lake properties ("Sunny Lake Properties"); and - Canadian Century Iron Ore Corporation ("Canadian Century"), the owner of the Company's 65% interest in its Duncan Lake project ("Duncan Lake Project").